 Undetected and Dangerous

 What makes an intrusion via side-channel particularly insidious is that the break-in cannot be detected.

-Terrorists, thieves, or hackers involved in a physical attack or a cyber-attack leave signs of their intrusion and presence – visual, physical, digital.
+As opposed to side-channel attacks, terrorists, thieves, or hackers involved in a physical attack or a cyber-attack leave signs of their intrusion and presence – visual, physical, digital.
 Their activities leave evidence allowing law enforcement to potentially track and catch the perpetrators.

-After accessing the target device, the side-channel attacker can leave and there will be no evidence of any tampering with the device itself – all the perpetrator did was measure its power consumption.
+In contrast to this, after accessing the target device, the side-channel attacker can leave and there will be no evidence of any tampering with the device itself – all the perpetrator did was measure its power consumption.

 Critical Infrastructure Is the Most Vulnerable Target for a DPA-Type Attack